How to build your own ASP-based system?!: Theory-enhanced ASP solving

-In fact, there are alternative semantic options for capturing theory atoms, as discussed in~\parencite{gekakaosscwa16a}.
+In fact, there are alternative semantic options for capturing theory atoms, as discussed by~\citeANP{gekakaosscwa16a}~\citeNN{gekakaosscwa16a}.
 First of all, we may distinguish whether imposed constraints are only determined outside or additionally inside a logic program.
-This leads to the distinction between \emph{defined} and \emph{external} theory atoms.\footnote{This distinction is analogous to that between head and input atoms, defined via rules or \lstinline{#external} directives \parencite{gekakasc17a}, respectively.} While external theory atoms must only be satisfied by the respective theory, defined ones must additionally be derivable through rules in the program.
+This leads to the distinction between \emph{defined} and \emph{external} theory atoms (analogous to rule heads and input atoms defined by \lstinline{#external} directives).
+While external theory atoms must only be satisfied by the respective theory, defined ones must additionally be derivable through rules in the program.
 A second distinction concerns the interplay of ASP with theories.
 More precisely, it is about the logical correspondence between theory atoms and theory constraints.
 This leads us to the distinction between \emph{strict} and \emph{non-strict} theory atoms.
 The strict correspondence requires a constraint to be satisfied \textit{iff} the associated theory atom is true.
 A weaker since only implicative condition is imposed in the non-strict case.
 Here, a constraint must hold \textit{only if} the associated theory atom is true.
 In other words, only non-strict theory atoms assigned true impose requirements, while constraints associated with falsified non-strict theory atoms are free to hold or not.
 However, by contraposition, a violated constraint leads to a false non-strict theory atom.